xzoert/graphene/README.md

 So... we have created two persons: John Smith and James Joyce.
 The first one is the owner of *John's bookshop* which sells a book written by the second one, who is a famous book writer.
 This might have inspired John to write a book on his turn about how to run a bookshop, and of course this one is also sold in his bookshop.

-We used on purpose various ways to set properties, either at object creation with an associative array, or by simple assignement, or calling the *set* function and finally using the *add* function on the property itself.
-And of course there are some more.
+We used on purpose various ways to set properties, and of course there are some more.

 Properties can represent single values, in which case you set and get them as normal PHP object properties: